timelsass/theme-sniffer/readme.txt

 3. Click Install Now
 4. When it’s finished, activate the plugin via the prompt.
 A message will show confirming activation was successful.

-Make sure that your server has php version greater or equal to 5.3, otherwise the plugin won't activate.
+Make sure that your server has php version greater or equal to 5.3, otherwise, the plugin won't activate.

 = Uploading the .zip file: =